 Michelle Elvy is a writer, editor and manuscript assessor.
 She arrived in New Zealand in 2008 aboard her sailboat and now lives in Dunedin – after raising her children while travelling for nearly 20 years.
-Her poetry, fiction, travel writing, creative nonfiction and reviews have been widely published and anthologised, and her 2019 book, the everrumble (Ad Hoc Fiction), is a small novel in small forms.
+Her poetry, fiction, travel writing, creative nonfiction and reviews have been widely published and anthologised.
+Her recent books include the small novel in small forms, the everrumble (2019), and the hybrid collection, the other side of better (2021).
 A three-time nominee for the Pushcart Prize, Michelle has also been a Watson Fellow, a Fulbright Scholar and the recipient of two DAAD grants for research in Germany.
 A historian-turned-editor, Michelle has been involved in the diverse online writing community for years – launching and co-editing 52|250 – A Year of Flash in 2010, then, in 2012, founding Flash Frontier: An Adventure in Short Fiction and National Flash Fiction Day NZ.
-Her anthology work includes the Best Small Fictions series (Assistant Editor since the series began in 2015), Bonsai: Best small stories of Aotearoa New Zealand (co-editor, Canterbury University Press 2018) and Ko Aotearoa Tātou | We Are New Zealand (Otago University Press 2020), which she is co-editing with Paula Morris and James Norcliffe.
-This year, you can also find Michelle teaching online at 52|250 A Year of Writing. michelleelvy.com
+Her anthology work includes the Best Small Fictions series (Assistant Editor since the series began in 2015), Bonsai: Best small stories of Aotearoa New Zealand (co-editor, Canterbury University Press 2018) and Ko Aotearoa Tātou | We Are New Zealand (Otago University Press 2020), co-edited with Paula Morris and James Norcliffe.
+Michelle teaches online at 52|250 A Year of Writing. michelleelvy.com

-Dr Anita Heiss (Queensland, Australia) is the award-winning author of non-fiction, historical fiction, commercial women’s fiction, children’s novels and travel articles.
+Dr Anita Heiss / Queensland, Australia is the award-winning author of non-fiction, historical fiction, commercial women’s fiction, children’s novels and travel articles.
 She is a proud member of the Wiradjuri Nation of central NSW, an Ambassador for the Indigenous Literacy Foundation, the GO Foundation and Worawa Aboriginal College.
 Anita is a board member of the State Library of Queensland, the University of Queensland Press and Circa.
 She is a Professor of Communications at the University of QLD and artist in residence at La Boitte Theatre, currently adapting her novel Tiddas for the stage.
 Her novel Barbed Wire and Cherry Blossoms is the 2020 University of Canberra Book of the Year.
 Anita enjoys eating chocolate, running half-marathons and being a ‘creative disruptor’.

-Craig Santos Perez (Oahu, Hawai’i) is a Chamoru author from Guam.
+Craig Santos Perez / Oahu, Hawai’i is a Chamoru author from Guam.
 He is the author of five books of poetry and the co-editor of five anthologies.
 He is a professor of creative writing in the English department at the University of Hawai’i, Mānoa, where he teaches creative writing, eco-poetry, and Pacific literature.
 He is affiliate faculty with the Center for Pacific Islands Studies and the Indigenous Politics Program.
 He served as Chair of the Hawaiian, Asian, and Pacific Islander Board in the Office of General Education (2017-2020), and as the Director of the Creative Program (2014-2016 and 2019-2020).
 More here.

-Paula Morris MNZM (Ngāti Wai, Ngāti Whatua, Aotearoa New Zealand) is an award-winning fiction writer and essayist from Auckland.
+Paula Morris MNZM (Ngāti Wai, Ngāti Whatua) / Auckland, Aotearoa New Zealand is an award-winning fiction writer and essayist from Auckland.
 She is author of eight novels, the long-form essay On Coming Home and two collections.
 She is also the editor of The Penguin Book of Contemporary New Zealand Short Stories (2009) and co-editor of the 2020 anthology Ko Aotearoa Tātou | We Are New Zealand.
 An Associate Professor at the University of Auckland, where she convenes the Master of Creative Writing, Paula also teaches creative writing at festivals and in schools.
 She is the founder of the Academy of New Zealand Literature, and serves on the boards of the Coalition for Books, the NZ Book Awards Trust, the Māori Literature Trust and the Mātātuhi Foundation.

-Juniper Ellis (Baltimore, Maryland, USA) is Professor of English at Loyola University Maryland.
+Juniper Ellis / Baltimore, Maryland, USA is Professor of English at Loyola University Maryland.
 She is the author of Tattooing the World: Pacific Designs in Print and Skin (Columbia University Press, 2008).
 Her articles have appeared in journals including PMLA, Mosaic, Ariel, Arizona Quarterly, and Journal of Postcolonial Writing.